OPEC: 2003–2011: Volatility

-2008: production dispute
+2008: Production dispute

 The differing economic needs of OPEC member states often affect the internal debates behind OPEC production quotas.
 Poorer members have pushed for production cuts from fellow members, to increase the price of oil and thus their own revenues.
 These proposals conflict with Saudi Arabia's stated long-term strategy of being a partner with the world's economic powers to ensure a steady flow of oil that would support economic expansion.
 Part of the basis for this policy is the Saudi concern that overly expensive oil or unreliable supply will drive industrial nations to conserve energy and develop alternative fuels, curtailing the worldwide demand for oil and eventually leaving unneeded barrels in the ground.
 To this point, Saudi Oil Minister Yamani famously remarked in 1973: "The Stone Age didn't end because we ran out of stones."
+To elucidate Saudi Arabia's contemporary approach, in 2024, Saudi Energy Minister Prince Abdulaziz bin Salman articulated a stance that reflects how the kingdom has adapted to the evolving economic needs within OPEC and the broader international community.
+Emphasizing the need for a balanced and fair global energy transition, he highlighted the importance of diversifying energy sources and noted significant investments in natural gas, petrochemicals, and renewables.
+These efforts support economic development in emerging countries and align with global climate objectives.
+Additionally, he addressed shifting energy security concerns, stating, "Energy security in the 70s, 80s, and 90s was more dependent on oil.
+Now, you get what happened last year...
+It was gas.
+The future problem on energy security will not be oil.
+It will be renewables.
+And the materials, and the mines."

 On 10 September 2008, with oil prices still near US$100/bbl, a production dispute occurred when the Saudis reportedly walked out of a negotiating session where rival members voted to reduce OPEC output.
 Although Saudi delegates officially endorsed the new quotas, they stated anonymously that they would not observe them.
 The New York Times quoted one such delegate as saying: "Saudi Arabia will meet the market's demand.
 We will see what the market requires and we will not leave a customer without oil.
 The policy has not changed."
 Over the next few months, oil prices plummeted into the $30s, and did not return to $100 until the Libyan Civil War in 2011.